All journey times are approximate and subject to variation.

 Hidden gems in London

 London is one of the most historic and cultural capitals in the world, with a plethora of sights to explore.
 But with popularity comes crowds.
-Steer clear of the usual tourist traps and discover another side to the city though its lesser-known sights and attractions.
+Steer clear of the usual tourist traps and discover another side to the city through its lesser-known sights and attractions.
 From museums dedicated to orphans and homes through the ages to hidden parks and gardens, these are some of the most intriguing secret locations in London.

 A secret escape close to St Paul’s Cathedral, Postman’s Park is one of the city’s most unusual green spaces.
 As well as being a leafy spot for a stroll or a picnic, it’s also home to an important memorial, the Grade II-listed Memorial to Heroic Self Sacrifice.
 The sobering yet soulful structure displays 54 tablets, each of which tells the story of a courageous local hero who lost his or her life while saving others.